jakobkg/iskissingthehomiesgoodnight.gay/README.md

 Currently, building this project requires

 - Git, to be able to clone this repository
+- Entr, for the automatically recompiling dev server
 - Curl, to be able to install some other dependencies
-- Node 16 and npm,
+- Node 16
 - A Rust compiler and Cargo build system
 - A linker (cc)
 - GNU Make